The Free Studio Residency gives away a small private studio to a local artist/maker on a regular basis.

 Q: I am a student.
 Can I apply for the Free Studio Residency?

 A: It’s not that we don’t love students!
 The Free Studio Residency is designed primarily to support individuals who do not have institutional support or access to studio space and equipment.
-Also, students may not have time in addition to their coursework to take full advantage of the residency.
+Also, full-time students may not have time in addition to their coursework to take full advantage of the residency.
 However, students are not excluded from applying, but if you are a student, please explain why you qualify in your application.

 Q: This FAQ didn’t answer my questions.
 What should I do?